jpursey/oz-3/README.md

 ## What's here

-This repository has everything to write, build, and run OZ-3 programs:
+This repository has everything to write, build, and run OZ-3 programs.
+The source folder is "oz3" and it contains the following:

    - **core:** This folder contains the core runtime library for the OZ-3.
 It contains the execution engine, memory, interrupts, and port interfaces for integrating the OZ-3 into another program.
    - **tools:** This folder contains general purpose tools and libraries for use with the OZ-3.
 Tools include an assembler and debugger library and tools.
 These are can be used independently or as libraries which can be integrated into another application or game.